maddy-foley/job-tailor/README.md

 >
 > **Tools:** Java Spring Boot (REST), Docker, PostgresSQL
 >
-> **TBD Goals:** Front End framework selection, Python or Node to make PDF (either with a library or as a microservice)
+> **TBD Goals:** Front End framework selection, Python or Node to make PDF (either with a library or as a microservice), ChatGPT integration to help match skills, Deployment to cloud

 ## Draft of Relational Database Design:
 ![Database Diagram](./src/main/resources/JobTailorDatabaseDiagram.png)